unl-pal/typechange-bot/survey/templates/initial-survey-is-maintainer.md

 ### Are there situations where you never include a type annotation?
 If so, please list them below, if not, leave blank.

 (YOUR ANSWER HERE)

+### In this project, how does the use or non-use of type annotations factor into your pull request reviews?
+(Respond with 1--2 sentences)

+(YOUR ANSWER HERE)

+### In this project, do you have any coding standards related to the use of type annotations?
+If so, briefly describe them.
+(Respond with 1--2 sentences)

+(YOUR ANSWER HERE)
 ```